From its impressive architecture to exciting stunts, there are plenty of fascinating facts about Sydney Harbour Bridge!

 Sydney Harbour Bridge is almost 100 years old

-The Sydney Harbour Bridge construction began in July 1923, and it took eight years of hard toil to finally bring the project to completion in March 1932.
+So, how old is the Sydney Harbour Bridge?
+Construction began in July 1923, and it took eight years of hard toil to finally bring the project to completion in March 1932.
 The bridge will celebrate its official centenary in 2032, which will no doubt involve a big party!

 It took 1400 workers 8 years to complete the bridge